nanocosmos/documentation-net/docs/dashboard/start_streaming.md

 ### Toolbar

-The Toolbar, located below the webcaster, acts as your command center, providing quick access to essential functions (from left to right):
+The Toolbar, located below the webcaster, acts as your command center, providing quick access to essential functions (f.l.t.r.):

 - **Camera On/Off**: Toggle your camera.
 - **Audio On/Off**: Control your audio input.